Planning to get a bike for your child?

-The lighter option is an aluminum bike frame, which proves to be as durable, yet a lot lighter.
+- The lighter option is an aluminum bike frame, which proves to be as durable, yet a lot lighter.
 Aluminum bikes such as the Prevelo Alpha Two and Early Rider Belter are more expensive than their steel counterpart.

 Without the ability to change gears, this gives kids plenty of time to focus on the other aspects of learning to ride and worry about gears later on when they move to a larger bike.

-4. Types of Brakes
+4. A Mix of Caliper and Coaster Brakes

 Bikes with front and rear caliper brakes are usually more expensive.

 Air-filled tires are more comfortable to ride as you can control the air pressure.
-A lower air pressure provides a more cushy ride, especially for riding off-road.
+Lower air pressure provides a more cushy ride, especially for riding off-road.